TrackerControl/tracker-control-android/README.md

 ## Installation
 *Disclaimer: The usage of this app is at your own risk.
 No app can offer 100% protection against tracking.*

-TrackerControl is available on the open-source Android app store F-Droid:
+TrackerControl is available on F-Droid, the most popular open-source Android app store:

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"